How to Nurture Leads with Email Marketing

 To turn this around, you could request your subscribers to provide feedback regarding the emails you send in terms of frequency, content type, and quality, or anything about their experience with your brand or service.
 Whether or not you receive the feedback you were hoping to get, you’ll still be able to use these insights to address any areas of concern.

 All the signs are telling us that email will never bow out of the marketing game.
-People won’t stop using email as a primary communication channel, and we can see this from how much it’s growing.
+People won’t stop using email as a primary communication channel, and we continue to see how it keeps growing.

-On a less serious note, here are a couple of stats about when people check their inboxes (via Inc):
+On a less serious note, here are a few stats about when people check their inboxes (via Inc):